 Proceed through the installation process, clicking Next as necessary.
-Optionally, installing the Microsoft Office Add-ins will allow for tighter integration with Microsoft Word and the DYMO printer for print jobs like mailing labels from a mail merge.
+Installing the Microsoft Office Add-ins will allow for tighter integration with Microsoft Word and the DYMO printer for print jobs like mailing labels from a mail merge.

-If your Mac is running macOS Catalina (10.15), the installer will prompt access to some folders and applications during the installation process.
+If your Mac is running macOS Catalina (10.15), the installer will prompt access to some folders and applications during installation.
 I recommend clicking OK to allow these permissions, even if there’s little chance anything in those folders or applications will be necessary for how you use your DYMO.
-Some applications don’t handle not having permissions well, and the DYMO software might not work properly.
+Some applications don’t handle not having permissions well, and the DYMO software might not work correctly.

 4. Launch the DYMO Label Software for the First Time